Serialcomms/Serial-Ports-in-VBA6-legacy-for-2022/Functions/Function_List_Data.md

-Main user-defined Data functions are as follows.
-First parameter (1) is a valid COM Port number on host.
+Main user-defined functions to send and receive Data are as follows.
+First parameter (1) is a valid and Started COM Port number on host PC.

 | VBA Function                         | Description                                                                                                   |
 | ------------------------------------ | --------------------------------------------------------------------------------------------------------------|